-As of April 1, 2011, accrued excess facilities costs totaled \$3.0 million, of which \$1.6 million was included in current accrued liabilities.
-The Company incurred cash outlays of \$0.5 million related to vacated facilities during the first three months of 2011, principally for lease payments, property taxes, insurance and other maintenance fees.
+As of July 1, 2011, accrued excess facilities costs totaled \$3.5 million, of which \$1.7 million was included in current accrued liabilities.
+During the six months ended July 1, 2011, the Company incurred cash outlays of \$1.0 million related to vacated facilities, principally for lease payments, property taxes, insurance and other maintenance fees, and received sublease income of \$1.1 million.

-The following table summarizes the activity in the restructuring accrual during the three months ended April 1, 2011:
+The following table summarizes the activity in the restructuring accrual during the six months ended July 1, 2011:

 Excess

 F acilities

-(In t housands)
+(In t thousands)

 Balance at December 31, 2010 \$ 2,920

 Provisions 517

+Sublease income 1,050

-Cash payments (471)
+Cash payments (1,011)

-Balance at April 1, 2011 \$ 2,966
+Balance at July 1, 2011 \$ 3,476

-NOTE 7: CREDIT FACILITIES
+NOTE 8: CREDIT FACILITIES

-Harmonic has a bank line of credit facility with Silicon Valley Bank, which provides for borrowings of up to \$10.0 million that matures on June 2, 2011.
-As of April 1, 2011, other than standby letters of credit and guarantees (Note 14), there were no amounts outstanding under the line of credit facility and there were no borrowings in 2009 or 2010.
+Harmonic has a bank line of credit facility with Silicon Valley Bank, which provides for borrowings of up to \$10.0 million that matures on September 2, 2011.
+As of July 1, 2011, other than standby letters of credit and guarantees (Note 15), there were no amounts outstanding under the line of credit facility and there were no borrowings in the six months ended July 1, 2011.
 This facility, which was amended and restated in March 2010, contains a financial covenant with the requirement for Harmonic to maintain unrestricted cash, cash equivalents and short-term investments, net of credit extensions, of not less than \$35.0 million.
 If Harmonic were unable to maintain this cash, cash equivalents and short-term investments balance, Harmonic would not be in compliance with the facility.
 In the event of noncompliance by Harmonic with the covenants under the facility, Silicon Valley Bank would be entitled to exercise its remedies under the facility, including declaring all obligations immediately due and payable.
-At April 1, 2011, Harmonic was in compliance with the covenants under this line of credit facility.
-Future borrowings pursuant to the line would bear interest at the bank's prime rate (4.0% at April 1, 2011).
+At July 1, 2011, Harmonic was in compliance with the covenants under this line of credit facility.
+Future borrowings pursuant to the line would bear interest at the bank's prime rate (4.0% at July 1, 2011).
 Borrowings are payable monthly and are not collateralized.

-NOTE 8: FINANCING LIABILITY FOR CONSTRUCTION IN PROGRESS
+NOTE 9: FINANCING LIABILITY FOR CONSTRUCTION IN PROGRESS

 The lease for the buildings at the Company's Sunnyvale, California location ended in September 2010.
 In December 2009, the Company entered into a lease for a building in San Jose, California, which was intended to become the Company's new headquarters.
 In January 2010, the Company began a build-out of this facility and during the construction incurred approximately \$18.9 million in structural leasehold improvements.
 Under the terms of the lease, the landlord reimbursed \$18.8 million of the construction costs.

 Because certain improvements constructed by the Company were considered structural in nature and the Company was responsible for any cost overruns, the Company was considered to be the owner of the construction project for accounting purposes under applicable accounting guidance on the effect of lessee involvement in asset construction.